jonluca/Password-Security-Presentation/PITCHME.md

 There are some pretty bad developers out there

-- Still use MD5
+- Still use SHA1 |
-- Still use SHA1
+- Still use MD5 |
-- Store passwords in plaintext
+- Store passwords in plaintext |

 ---